 Note: In addition MCUXpresso IDE will dynamically manage each debug solutions connection requirements allowing multiple sessions to be started without conflict.
-For debug of Multicore MCUs please refer to the section Debugging MultiCore Projects [198]
+For debug of Multicore MCUs please refer to the section Debugging MultiCore Projects [213]

-However, it is important to note that advanced operations such as the handling of launch configuration features may be very different for each debug solution.
-Furthermore, advanced debug features and capabilities may vary between solutions and even similar features may appear quite different within the IDE.
+It is important to note that certain operations such as the handling of features via Launch configurations [90] may be different for each debug solution.
+Furthermore, advanced debug features and capabilities may vary between solutions and even similar features may appear different within the IDE.